groundwater fills spaces between the pores of rock particles

 Source: US Geological Survey (USGS), Ground Water and Surface Water: A Single Resource (Circular 1139)

-In Virginia, a well driller might encounter the water table at 15-30 feet.
-Typically wells intended to supply single family residences are drilled much deeper, to ensure an adequate flow of water from the saturated zone into the well bore.
+In Virginia, a well driller might encounter the water table at 10-50 feet.
+Wells intended to supply single family residences are drilled much deeper than just to reach the water table.
+Deeper wells encounter more of the water-saturated aquifer, increasing the flow of water from the saturated zone into the well bore.
+Deeper wells also provide more storage, serving as a vertical (though very narrow) water tank with a well pump at the bottom.

 The drinking water well producing the greatest amount of water, 40 million gallons daily, is at Kansas City.
 The well is only 135 feet deep, but it has multiple lateral wells drilled horizontally at that depth to bring water from the aquifer to the well bore.
 90% of that groundwater is recent recharge from the nearby Missouri River, and:5

 A well that extracts water faster than it is recharged into the aquifer will dry up surrounding sediments.
 Normal removal will create a short-term "cone of depression," which typically will disappear overnight as water moves sideways into the drained pores near the well bore.
 Excessive removal can create a cone of depression that can lower the local water table beyond a well-owner's property line, affecting the groundwater supply of the neighbors.